laljarus/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions

-The `Navigation.ipynb` notebook contains the code for training the agent.
+1. The `Navigation.ipynb` notebook contains the code for training the agent.
 Run the code cell by cell to train the model.

+	- Please locate the executable of the environment in the i3rd cell.

-The `Navigation_AgentPlay.ipynb` notebook contains the code to create an agent by loading the weights
+2. The `Navigation_AgentPlay.ipynb` notebook contains the code to create an agent by loading the weights.

+	- Please locate the executable of the environment in the 3rd cell.
+3. The `model.py` contains the class QNetwork which implements the neural network architecture
+4. The `dqn_agent.py` contains the class Agent which is used to create an agent based on Deep Q-Network (DQN).
+The class Agent contains the methods to run, train,store experiences the agent.
+This file also containts the hyperparameters of the agent.